Outdoor speakers buying guide

 - They can stand up to the elements.
 Many outdoor speakers are weatherproof, meaning they can withstand direct assaults of rain, sun, and cold.
 Other speakers are weather-resistant, so they require some protection from rain and ice.

-- They come with mounting brackets.
-In the shipping box with the speaker, you'll find a special outdoor mounting bracket that attaches to the side of your house.
+- They come with mounting hardware.
+In the shipping box with the speaker, you'll find a bracket or similar mounting hardware that attaches the speaker securely to the side of your house.

 Speakers that mount to the side of your house offer robust stereo sound for your outdoor space.